 Data Protection Information

-The Accessibility Service at Aberystwyth University is committed to protecting your privacy through compliance with the General Data Protection Regulation (GDPR), the Data Protection Act, other related legislation and best practice.
+The Advice, Information and Money Service is based within Student Support and Services at Aberystwyth University.
+We are committed to protecting your privacy through compliance with the General Data Protection Regulation (GDPR), the Data Protection Act, other related legislation and best practice.

 This page is your guide to how we record, safeguard and use the information we hold on you.
 If you have any queries, please contact email@example.com or 01970 621761/622087.

 For further information on the University’s Data Protection Policy and guidance, together with the contact details of the University’s Data Protection and Copyright Manager, please see the link below: